MislavJaksic/Knowledge-Repository/Technology/IDE/README.md

 ## IDE (Integrated Development Environment)

-An IDE is a software designed to assist programmers in creating programs and organising projects.
+An IDE is a software designed to assist programmers in creating programs and organizing projects.

 ### Common IDE features